 My name is Graham.
-I am the author of The Apprenticeship of Being Human: Why Early Childhood Parenting Matters to Everyone, and co-founder of 2 Gen Cville, a local initiative in Charlottesville, Virginia to establish a residential program for low-income single mothers and their young children.
+I am the author of The Apprenticeship of Being Human: Why Early Childhood Parenting Matters to Everyone, and am working with the Jeremiah Program to establish a residential program for low-income single mothers and their young children.

 I’m a real person, just like you.
 I’m blessed with a loving wife and two delightful daughters.
 My wife is a developmental pediatrician who works in global health; that has given me the privilege of being a full-time father to my girls, and has enabled me to co-found a web business, write a book, conduct parenting seminars and workshops, and coach social entrepreneurs.